 Before we get to the NBA’s Christmas Day schedule for 2012, a quick little something for anyone who might at all be struggling to get into the Christmas spirit.

-“Wow.”
 With that simple tweet, Kevin Durant told us everything we needed to know about the trade that shocked the basketball landscape last night.
-James Harden was dealt to the Rockets, and it will now put basketball chemistry to the ultimate test.

 After Kobe Bryant calmly stated that he thought this vintage of Team USA could beat the Dream Team, fans everywhere started to straight up lose their minds.